littlenishal/coc-website/project-docs/website-simplification-refactor.md

 # Website Simplification Refactor Plan
 # PROJECT STATUS: DONE.
-DO NOT USE INSTRUCTIONS IN THIS FILE
+DO NOT USE INSTRUCTIONS IN THIS FILE IT IS HERE FOR HISTORICAL PURPOSES

 ## Overview
 Transform the current Captains of Commerce website from a complex multi-feature platform into a simple, SEO-optimized home page with streamlined event management.
 This refactor focuses on core functionality while removing unnecessary complexity.